cheerful/freckle-apidocs/content/v2/index.md

 ## Pagination

 Responses including multiple items will be paginated to 30 items by default.
 The page can be changed by using the `page` query parameter.
-Note that the `page` paremter starts with 1.
+Note that the `page` parameter starts with 1.

 Some actions can use the `per_page` parameter, which will be documented in the resource's API page.